Gloomcaller/School-Projects/README.md

 Each project is stored in its own directory.
 Navigate to the respective directory to view the project files and documentation.

-## Contributing

-If you'd like to contribute, feel free to fork this repository, make your changes, and submit a pull request.

 ## License

 There is no licence since I remove any elements that could link/lead to my school.